priya006/Selenium-Grid/README.md

 # Selenium-Grid
 -------------------
 Selenium-Grid is used to run parallel executions in multiple machines at the same time.
 Run the Test in the Hub and the actual execution takes place in node machine

+## Environment

 ### Architecture Diagram
 ![Selenium_Grid](https://github.com/priya006/Selenium-Grid/blob/master/Selenium_Grid.png)